Is It Hard To Make Fake Rocks?

 If you love the idea of making artificial rocks and want to have multiple texture skins to choose from for stamping your concrete this set would be a great value.

-These stamps measure approximately 10" in circumference and are made by Steve specifically for entry level enthusiasts to use for making artificial rocks.
+These stamps measure approximately 8" to 10" in circumference and are made by Steve specifically for entry level enthusiasts to use for making artificial rocks.
 If you

 would like to buy this texture skin set from Steve they are all 3 for $99.